 Unique brain patterns

-One study3 conducted in 2008 examined brain scans of compulsive hoarders and discovered abnormal activity in the part known as the 'bilateral anterior ventromedial prefrontal cortex' (BAVPC), or in layman's terms, a part at the back of the brain associated with decision making.
+A study conducted in 2008 by the Department of Psychiatry at UC San Diego School of Medicine examined brain scans of compulsive hoarders and discovered abnormal activity in the part known as the 'bilateral anterior ventromedial prefrontal cortex' (BAVPC), or in layman's terms, a part at the back of the brain associated with decision making.
 This part is unique to mammals and is thought to be the most advanced part of the human brain.
 There have been several instances where brain damage (from strokes, infections, injuries etc.) has resulted in a patient developing compulsive hoarding habits.
 Interestingly, researchers found that these patients had impairments in the BAVPC, the same part of the brain thought to be responsible for compulsive hoarding in non-lesion patients, suggesting that this area plays a key role in compulsive hoarding.

 Some experts believe that compulsive hoarding runs in the family.
-One study3 showed that up to 85% of compulsive hoarders could identify a relative who had the same problem.
+The 2008 study showed that up to 85% of compulsive hoarders could identify a relative who had the same problem.

 Sigmund Freud (1856-1939), the father of psychoanalysis, believed that compulsive hoarding was linked with the 'anal' stage of child development.
 The 'anal' stage defines the period where very young children learn how to control their bowels and bladder through toilet training.
 He argued that positive and negative experiences during this stage would go on to determine an individual's future relationship with material objects.
 For instance: